 DAY 6 | FRIDAY 01st MAY

-Breakfast at hotel.
-The town of Coyotepec is famous for its ceramics production, standing out the black clay “barro negro”, among other types.
-We will learn about the different stages, from design to production and sales.
+This morning we visit the town of Coyotepec, famous for its ceramics production, mostly made from black clay “barro negro”, among other types.
+We will learn about the different stages, from design to production.
 We return to the city and the Zocalo (main square) of Oaxaca.
 This is the starting point of our walking tour on this quarter of the city.
 We will visit the local markets, with plenty of time to look around, shop, explore and get adventurous tasting many delicious ingredients and foods.
 Lunch at the market, so we have all time necessary to enjoy this magical place, while shopping, or shopping while eating.
 Any way you want to experience the ‘mercado’, it is an excellent opportunity to submerge in the local culture and folklore.
 Oaxaca’s markets are Mexico’s most interesting places to visit.
-On due time, we will meet at a fish & seafood Restaurant ‘La Red’ (The Net) in the historic centre for dinner.
-Evening at leisure to walk in the main plaza enjoying its’ charm.
-Perfect ambient and mood to sit by the arches of the Zocalo to drink a beer!

 Hotel Quinta Real Oaxaca (tbc)